homeworkprod/elcuestionario/README.rst

 application to display and evaluate single-page questionnaires.

-A questionnaire (questions, their answers, and score ratings) is defined as XML in a single file.
+A questionnaire (questions, their answers, and score ratings) is defined as JSON_ in a single file.

 The questions are presented in the order they are defined in the definition while the answers are shown in random order.